 - Choosing whole grains instead of refined, fruit instead of sugar-sweetened dessert, and olive oil instead of butter

 You can also consider how you prepare and eat your food.
 These habits can help you lose weight and reduce other risk factors for diabetes.

 The CDC recommends getting at least 150 minutes per week of moderate-intensity physical activity, or at least 30 minutes on most days of the week.
-You can break up your 30 daily minutes into 3 10-minute sessions, if you prefer or if you do not have time for a single 30-minute session during the day.
+You can also break up your 30 daily minutes into three 10-minute sessions.

 Examples of moderate-intensity physical activity include: